KaisarYetiandi/Lost/README.md

 ## 📖 Overview

-**LostFuzzer** is a comprehensive, all-in-one web security assessment and bug bounty automation tool designed for penetration testers, security researchers, and bug bounty hunters.
-It integrates over 30+ industry-standard security tools into a single, interactive TUI (Terminal User Interface) that streamlines the entire reconnaissance, crawling, vulnerability scanning, and reporting workflow.
+**What is LostFuzzer?** LostFuzzer is a tool I built to automate the boring parts of bug bounty and web pentesting.
+Instead of running 20 different tools manually, LostFuzzer puts everything in one place with a simple TUI menu.
+Just pick your target, choose a module, and let it run.

-Built with Python 3 and powered by the ProjectDiscovery ecosystem, LostFuzzer automates everything from initial subdomain discovery to final vulnerability reporting with minimal manual intervention.
+It handles recon, crawling, fuzzing, vulnerability scanning, and reporting.
+Basically everything you need from start to finish.

 ---